 The international K-Rauta offers products and services for building, renovation, yard and garden, interior decoration and home furnishing to consumer customers, project customers and business customers.
 There are K-Rauta stores in Finland, Sweden, Estonia, Latvia and Russia.
 In Finland, all K-Rauta stores are run by retailer entrepreneurs.

-Byggmakker is a key building and home improvement trade operator in Norway.
-Its store network extends throughout the country and B2B customer expertise is extremely strong.
-Nearly all of the Byggmakker stores operate under a retailer business model.
+Byggmakker is one of the leading operators in the building and home improvement trade in Norway.
+It offers a store network covering the entire country and very strong B2B expertise.
+Nearly all Byggmakker stores operate on the retailer business model.

 OMA is the largest building and home improvement store chain in Belarus.

 The customers of Rautakesko B2B Service are national and large regional building firms, property maintenance companies, the housing industry and other business customers.
 The strengths of B2B Service are the extensive selections of building and home improvement products and close collaboration with the K-Rauta store network, through which all of the warehouse deliveries take place.

 Onninen Express chain's stores serve business customers.
 Onninen delivers products and service packages to contractors, industry, infrastructure building and retail dealers.
 The stores' selection includes HVAC, electrical and refrigeration products as well as other technical products.
 Customers can collect products for their daily needs from the Onninen Express stores' selection.
 They can also order products from the warehouse selection for collection from the store.
 In all, there are around 140 Onninen Express stores and Onninen points of sale Finland, Sweden, Norway, Estonia, Latvia, Lithuania, Poland and Russia.

 The Elfin chain operations include around 190 independent electrical contractors with which Onninen collaborates across Finland.